Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Need helping to plan your vacation to Yellowstone and Grand Teton National Park?
 I know this can be a daunting task.
 I took a year to research what, when, and where we would eat and sleep.
 Planning a trek to Yellowstone and Grand Teton can be an exciting and rewarding experience.
 This 7 day itinerary has you touring geyser basins, hiking waterfalls, and viewing wildlife.
 These national parks offer breathtaking landscapes, unique wildlife, and outdoor activities that are sure to create lasting memories.

-This guide will allow you to visit most of the best venues in both National Park.
+This guide will allow you to visit most of the major venues in both National Parks.
 This looping trek begins and ends in Jackson, Wyoming.
 You can adapt this itinerary for other starting locations, such as Cody, Wyoming, or Idaho Falls, Montana.
-A trip to Yellowstone is easily combined with cross-country trips to the Utah 5 Grand Circle or the Great 8 in the Dakotas.
+Combining a trip to Yellowstone with cross-country trips to the Utah 5 Grand Circle or the Great 8 in the Dakotas is easy.
 Planning on fewer days in the park, choose only activities that fit with your schedule.

 Main Terrace View-Mammoth Hot Springs